VEZY/PlantGeom.jl/docs/src/build_and_simulate_3d_plants/growth_api_plantsimengine.md

 ## 5. Create the PlantSimEngine composite model

 First define how MTG attributes become the initial `Status` of each runtime object.
-The callback also stores that status on the MTG node so newly emitted organs use the same representation.
+The callback returns the status to PlantSimEngine, which owns it in the model registry.
+Runtime status is not an MTG attribute.

 ```@example psegrowth
 function initial_status(node)